MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Next steps

-- If you have other devices to onboard, select the tab for those devices ([Windows 10 and 11, Mac, servers, or mobile devices](#what-to-do)), and follow the guidance on that tab.
+- If you have other devices to onboard, select the tab for those devices ([Windows 10 and 11, Mac, Servers, or Mobile devices](#what-to-do)), and follow the guidance on that tab.
 - If you're done onboarding devices, go to [Step 5: Configure your security settings and policies in Microsoft Defender for Business](mdb-configure-security-settings.md).
 - See [Get started using Microsoft Defender for Business](mdb-get-started.md).

 ## [**Servers**](#tab/Servers)

 *The ability to onboard a server is currently in preview.*

+Choose the operating system for your server:

 - [Windows Server](#windows-server)
 - [Linux Server](#linux-server)